-The patient check-in process is often tedious for both your front-office staff and your patients.
-The good news is that, as with most medical practice concerns, there's a solution for these woes.
-In this case, the solution is patient check-in kiosks, a simple-to-use device that even new medical practices can implement easily.
-These devices are versatile and have benefits that are obviously practical as well as ones that are less concrete.
+The patient check-in process is often tedious for both front-office staff and patients.
+The good news is that, as with most medical practice concerns, there’s a solution for these woes.
+In this case, the solution is patient check-in kiosks, simple-to-use devices that even new medical practices can implement easily.
+These devices are versatile and have many benefits.
 Learn all about them below.

 What is a patient check-in kiosk?

 A patient check-in kiosk is a device located in the waiting room that patients can use to digitally check in for their appointments.
-Patient check-in kiosks often have touchscreen displays, though some models use a keyboard, mouse and monitor while keeping the computer out of view.
-Touchscreen models typically come with a desktop or floor stand to keep the device stationary and at a height accessible to most patients.
+Patient check-in kiosks often have touch-screen displays, though some models use a keyboard, mouse and monitor while keeping the computer out of view.
+Touch-screen models typically come with a desktop or floor stand to keep the device stationary and at a height that’s accessible to most patients.

 How do patient check-in kiosks work?